 You can always use renting as an option for other things like tables, chairs, and cutlery.

 Lighting will also help with setting the tone and also almost changing up the feel of your house.
 Adding spotlights and some change of wall colors with lighting effects will give your home a different feel.

 ** PRO TIP: You can rent a storage space for a month and move furniture or pieces in your house that you won’t want to risk breaking.

-To open up your house, you can also temporarily move the necessary furniture into the storage.
+To open up your house, you can also temporarily move the necessary furniture into storage.

 10. Work with pro/s

 If you are working with vendors, ensure to ask them if they have done at-home weddings.
-Having this experience will make it easier for them to know how to troubleshoot and call should a major challenge come up.
+Having this experience will make it easier for them to troubleshoot and call should a major challenge come up.

 Working and speaking to a wedding event planner or consultant will help you step back and see the big picture.